 HOW TO USE MAGNETIC SUSCEPTIBILITY:

-As part of a multiples lines of evidence approach, use magnetic susceptibility to identify aquifers where it is plausible that chlorinated compounds may be degraded through an abiotic mechanism.
+As part of a multiple lines of evidence approach, use magnetic susceptibility to identify aquifers where it is plausible that chlorinated compounds may be degraded through an abiotic mechanism.

 Use magnetic susceptibility to help answer…